nickbits1024/WaterRowerLinkPlus/README.md

 |1|USB Cable|3896|Mini USB|[Monoprice](https://www.monoprice.com/product?p_id=3896)
 |1|Light Pipe||RA|[Digi-Key](https://www.digikey.com/en/products/detail/dialight/51513620375F/9742144)

-## PCB Ordering Instructions
-I recommend using [JLCPCB](http://www.jlcpcb.com).
-5 PCBs with a paste stencil and shipping for less than $20.
-The cheapest shipping option takes about a month to arrive.
-The gerber files needed for fabrication are included in the repo (hardware/pcb/*.gbr).
-JCL PCB contacted me about which layer to use for the paste stencil (paste or solder mask).
-The paste layer is correct for that.
-I do not know why the footprints I used made that questionable but using the paste layer worked fine.

-## PCB Assembly Tips
-Watch YouTube tutorials on how to do SMD soldering.
-I had good luck using a stencil for the solder paste, laying out all components then using a mix of the hot plate and hot air to solder (with some touch ups with the iron).
-This was my first SMD project and I was able to make it work with some patience.
-The CP2012N, followed by the D52Q are the most difficult to solder.

 ## Cable Connections
 1. Attach mini USB cable to S4 monitor and WaterRower Link+
 2. Attach 3.5mm cable to S4 monitor and WaterRower Link+.
 The recommended cable will fit in the narrow gap of an M1 rower and the monitor.